William Barnes Biography

-William Barnes Biography and Poems.
-This is biographical information on William Barnes, one of the best poets of all time.
-This biography page also provides a link to poems written by Barnes, as well as, a video biography...if available.
+The biography of William Barnes.
+This page has biographical information on William Barnes, one of the best poets of all time.
+This PoetrySoup page also provides access to the poet's poems, best poetry, quotes, and video biographies...if available.

 An English writer, poet, minister, and philologist..
 English writer poet minister and philologist

 William Barnes (1801 - 1886) was an English writer, poet, minister, and philologist.